 That's why we've compiled 10 little secrets that can get you on track for your goals and help you improve your overall lifestyle when your golden years arrive.

-Artificial intelligence (AI) only recently started making headlines, but it’s been helping humans with money for years.
+Artificial intelligence (AI) only recently emerged in everyday life, but it's been helping humans with money for years.

 Companies use AI to make the retirement planning process more accessible and to help select the best mix of assets for investors.